Social tech is the new window…

-Social technology has given us a window into spaces that were not visible before.
-We can now see into offices and learn about work cultures before even applying for a job.
+We can see into offices and learn about work cultures before even applying for a job.
 But, the window is always two-way.
+Through social media, we have been given the ability to get a glimpse of what goes on in company offices every day.

-LinkedIn offers up employee lists, Instagram contains photos of office dogs and Twitter shares news and snapshots of office events.
+LinkedIn offers up employee lists.
+Instagram contains photos of office dogs and Twitter shares news and snapshots of office events.
+Businesses now use social media to entice new applicants.
+By allowing the public to see what goes on ‘behind closed doors’ we get a sense of their company culture.

-Just by scrolling through these company Instagram pages, you can see the effort they make to promote staff work life and a fun office culture.
+Builtvisible and The Student Room use Instagram perfectly to display office culture and what it’s like to work there, another example of social media transparency is iCrossing.
+Just by scrolling through these company Instagram’s, you can see the effort they make to promote a fun office culture.

 Finding out what pizza the SEO team of your favourite brand had on Friday is all well and good, but we can go further still…

-It’s easy to find out who already works at a business, employee retention & treatment with a quick LinkedIn or Glassdoor search.
-We live in a society of reviews, ratings & recommendations and this covers jobs too.
+It’s easy to find out who works at a business, employee retention & treatment with a quick LinkedIn search.
+We live in a society of reviews and recommendations and this covers jobs too.

 How can your current employees help clear the mist?